 Millennium Centre is a seven-storey Class A office tower originally constructed in 2000, with a two-storey addition completed in 2008.
 The property has an adjoining parkade with 348 parking stalls and a surface parking lot which provides an additional 30 parking stalls.
 The building is located in downtown Red Deer and is the city's newest and largest office building.
-Millennium Centre has a leasable area of 146,505 square feet including approximately 40,000 square feet in the recently completed addition.
-The property is approximately 93.3% leased, with leases for the new space commencing throughout 2009.
+Millennium Centre has a leasable area of 148,539 square feet including approximately 40,000 square feet in the recently completed addition.
+The property is approximately 92% leased.
 Key tenants include NOVA Chemicals, Investors Group and Energy Utilities Board.